Collaborators

 Sekaly Lab

-In collaboration with the Sekaly lab, we are investigating the immunologic signatures associated with HIV+ individuals by performing high throughput transcriptomics analyses in individuals with unique HIV+ phenotypes.
-Dr. Sekaly is Co-Director of the Proteomics and Systems Biology Core at Emory University and has over 30 years of experience in immunologic research identifying the molecular mechanisms regulating the human immune response.
+In collaboration with Rafick Sekaly and Jeffrey Tomalka, we are investigating the immunologic signatures associated with HIV+ individuals by performing high throughput transcriptomics analyses in individuals with unique HIV+ phenotypes.
+Dr. Rafick Sekaly is Co-Director of the Proteomics and Systems Biology Core at Emory University and has over 30 years of experience in immunologic research identifying the molecular mechanisms regulating the human immune response.

 Kiem and Jerome Labs